Many of us have grown up with shampoo being sold in plastic bottles, but many of us may not be aware that this isn’t where the plastic stops.

-Make the move away from shampoo and conditioner packaged in plastic and consider supporting the solid or bar shampoo and conditioner.
+Make the move away from shampoo and conditioner packaged in plastic and consider supporting:

-There are many options when it comes to solid shampoo and conditioner options.
-From big name brands to local options, there is something for everyone.
+There are many options when it comes to plastic free shampoo brands.
+From big name brands to local handmade options, there is something for everyone.

 The most important thing we can do, beyond shopping smarter, is using our voice.

-You can further your support by signing up to the Marine Conservation Society’s call to end Microbreads.
-By signing this, you will be able to send an email directly to Environment Minister Susan Ley & Assistant Environment Minister Trevor Evans to remind them of what they owe.
+If you are in Australia, you can further your support by signing up to the Marine Conservation Society’s call to end microbreads.
+By signing this, you will be able to send an email directly to Environment Minister & Assistant Environment Minister to remind them of what they owe.

-In conclusion, it’s time for Australia to deliver on its promise and duty, to take another step to helping heal our oceans.
-We don’t want plastic in shampoo and other cosmetics, neither inside nor outside on the packaging.
+In conclusion, it’s time for all countries around the world to deliver on their promises and duty, to take another step to helping heal our oceans.
+We don’t want microplastics in shampoo and other cosmetics, neither inside nor outside as plastic packaging.